intel/ipu-redfish/README.md

 The repo contains the Redfish code for Intel® Internet Processing Unit (IPU) SoC E2100 software.
 This is an official public release mirror repo.

 ## Build
 The current `main` branch contains the original code of IPU Redfish code.
-It has the proprietary components. and it is not compilable by default.
+It has the proprietary components and it is not compilable by default.
 If you would like to build the original code, you need to obtain the copy the Intel IPU SDK, available under SDK License.